Sophia of Bavaria: Queen

 On 2 May 1389 in Prague, Sophia married Wenceslaus, King of the Romans.
 Wenceslas and Sophia were probably married by the king's chancellor, Bishop Jan.
 Wenceslaus was in a dispute with the Archbishop of Prague, which threatened Sophia's coronation.
 She could have only been crowned queen by an archbishop.

 Wenceslaus celebrated the marriage by making a number of excellent manuscripts such as the Wenceslas Bible.
 There was also a manuscript on marital fidelity.
 The relationship was described as happy.
 Sophia had no children.

 Sophia's husband was certainly not an incompetent ruler, in chronicles he was described in a biased manner.
 Sophia is described as economically talented.
 In March 1393, her confessor John of Nepomuk died under torture.
 It was said that he died refusing to reveal her confession, but he was also at that time involved in a conflict with Jan of Jenštejn.
 During the rebellion and the imprisonment of her spouse in 1402–1403, she lived in Hradec Králové.
 Queen Sophia was initially a follower of Jan Hus and listened to his sermons, and like Wenceslas, she gave him her protection.
-After Hus was banned by the Pope in 1410, however, she withdraw her support.
+After Hus was banned by the Pope in 1410, however, she withdrew her support.
 She was convinced that the death of Hus, in 1415, would lead to a riot.